Office management

-(xii) Social Benefits

-Management is beneficial not only to the business enterprises but to the various segments of society also.
-It provides and maintains link with various types of suppliers, banks, insurance companies, government departments, and general public.
-It benefits society as a whole by providing its services.

 Functions

 An office manager is responsible for monitoring and reviewing systems, usually focusing on specific outcomes such as improved timescales, turnover, output, sales, etc. They may supervise or manage a team of administrators, allocating roles, recruiting and training, and issuing assignments and projects.
 As such the role is varied, often including responsibilities across a diverse range of functions such as: